 3 basic steps to create effective digital workflows

 Bring stakeholders together to discuss the process: In order to develop effective paperless processes, it’s absolutely critical to talk to key users and stakeholders, rather than just the C-level management.
 What you often find is that C-level executives and managers think that the organization follows a certain process, but the day-to-day reality is totally different.

-Mirror existing processes in your digital workflows: When you first convert existing processes to a digital environment, avoid introducing radical process changes at the same time.
-Although tweaks that improve processes are a best practice.
-Make sure that everyone involved has reviewed the suggested improvements.
-One caveat: when you optimize and digitize a process at the same time, be sure to document the changes.
+Mirror existing processes when mapping out your digital workflows: When you develop your plan to convert existing processes to a digital environment, avoid introducing radical process changes at the same time.
+Using DocuWare's free Process Planner will help you visualize your manual processes.
+Then you can tweak them, but make sure that everyone involved has reviewed the suggested improvements.
+One caveat: when you optimize and digitize a process, be sure to document the changes.
 Then if issues arise in testing, you can determine whether they are due to the new platform or the new process.

 Once the digital document management system has been tested, you may discover new opportunities to optimize your workflows: Assess your workflows after the first testing phase and look for ways to eliminate unnecessary steps and optimize the processes.
-You should also review processes with end users after implementation.
-They may have suggestions for further workflow enhancements after they've worked with the system for several months.
+You should also check in with end users after implementation.
+They may have suggestions for further workflow enhancements after they've used the system for a few months.

 Why make the move to a paperless office?

 Converting files to a digital environment through a document management system enables you to tailor the user experience to meet your requirements.
 These customizations typically include email notifications and reminders, or web services that bring outside data into the digital workflow.

 The use of digital workflows isn't limited to any one industry.
 While some document management systems are designed with law firms or healthcare organizations in mind, there’s no need to use an industry-specific system.
 Document-based digital workflows in manufacturing, healthcare or finance use the same components but may arrange them differently to meet the requirements of a process.